 5) To apply for admission to a desired programme, a candidate is required to qualify in the corresponding test paper(s) and also satisfy the minimum eligibility criteria of the respective academic programme

 6) There is no age restriction for admission to C-DAC’s PG Diploma courses.
-Candidates who have appeared for the final examination of their qualifying degree in 2022 will also be considered for admission to the above courses.
-By qualifying in C-DAC's admission tests of January 2023, such university result-awaiting candidates can apply for provisional admission in March 2023 batch, subject to the condition that: (a) All parts of their qualifying degree examination shall be completed by the date of joining the course, and (b) Proof of having passed the qualifying degree with at least the required minimum marks shall be submitted at C-DAC by 30 June 2023.
+Candidates who have appeared for the final examination of their qualifying degree in 2024 will also be considered for admission to the above courses.
+By qualifying in C-DAC's admission tests of Jan 2024, such university result-awaiting candidates can apply for provisional admission in August 2024 Batch, subject to the condition that: (a) All parts of their qualifying degree examination shall be completed by the date of joining the course, and (b) Proof of having passed the qualifying degree with at least the required minimum marks shall be submitted at C-DAC by 30 June 2023.

 7) The candidates will be provided ranks based on their performance in Section A, Section A+B, Section A+B+C. If a candidate appears in multiple sections, he/she shall be provided multiple ranks accordingly.
 For example if a candidate appears in Section A and Section B, he/she shall be provided two ranks, based on performance in Section A and based on performance in Section A and B. A candidate can appear only in those sections which are chosen at the time of filling in the application.
 A candidate, who has not appeared for a particular section, will not get any position in the merit lists, which span over that section.
 For each programme a separate merit list will be prepared from the list of candidates opting for that programme.
 Admissions to various programmes at different centres will be made on the basis of merit in C-CAT 2023 subject to fulfilling of eligibility requirements.